-A research-based master’s degree tailored to recent graduates of professional architecture, planning, or landscape architecture programs — those who want to develop an area of specialization early in their career.
-As a research-intensive, thesis-based degree, emerging professionals are enabled to extend their education beyond the basic professional degree to explore an area of expertise or practice specialization that will build their CV, increase their value to prospective employers, and accelerate their career objectives.
+A post-professional master’s degree tailored to recent graduates of professional architecture, planning, or landscape architecture programs — those who want to develop an area of specialization early in their career.
+As a research-intensive, thesis-based degree, emerging professionals can pursue their education beyond their professional degree to develop an area of expertise or practice specialization that will enhance their CV, increase their value to prospective employers, and accelerate their career objectives.

 Required courses address fundamental principles and conceptual paradigms of design-based research.
 Courses establish the context in which students define their research project.